Beef Tenderloin Roast Recipe

 Sliced beef tenderloin with a serving fork placed on top.

 Looking to make a lasting impression at your next fancy dinner gathering?
-Roast Beef Tenderloin is the timeless choice for a special centerpiece dish.
-With this easy and flawless recipe, you’ll have everything you need for the Holiday Season or any other special occasion.
+Beef tenderloin is the timeless choice for a special centerpiece dish.
+With this easy and flawless recipe, you’ll have everything you need for the Holiday season or any other special occasion.
 My tried-and-true method guarantees a gorgeously caramelized exterior and a tender, succulent center.
 The blend of rosemary and garlic enhances this beef tenderloin, creating a phenomenal main dish that will be the star of all your dinner parties!

 What is Beef Tenderloin